 - If you evaluate code that signals an error in a Listener, the command line debugger is entered automatically.
 At this point, choose Debug > Start GUI Debugger or click the button in the Listener toolbar to invoke the Debugger tool. - If you run code that signals an error from another source (for example, as a result of running a windowed application, or compiling code in a file of source code), by default a Notifier window appears.
-Click on the Debug button or the Debug Snapshot button in the Notifier window to invoke the Debugger tool.
+Click on the Debug button in the Notifier window to invoke the Debugger tool.